-Cabbage generally contains many bioactive compounds with medicinal properties.
+Cabbage contains many bioactive compounds with medicinal properties.
 These substances often range from polyphenols, vitamin C, carotenoids, and glucosinolates.
 Traditionally, cabbage has been used in medicine to treat or manage different conditions.

 According to multiple studies carried out to determine the effectiveness of utilizing cabbage to treat and prevent ulcers, there is a consensus that taking cabbage juice regularly can lead to positive outcomes for people with different digestive ulcers.